garretthoyos/Open-Grants-Program/applications/application-template_AI_Podracer.md

 ### Team's experience

 Please describe the team's relevant experience.
-If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
+If your project involsves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.

 Blue Sky Studios - Feature Animation
 General Motors Advanced Design - Racing Game Cinematic